Philip Larkin: Later life

 In February 1961 Larkin's friendship with his colleague Maeve Brennan became romantic, despite her strong Roman Catholic beliefs.
 In early 1963 Brennan persuaded him to go with her to a dance for university staff, despite his preference for smaller gatherings.
 This seems to have been a pivotal moment in their relationship, and he memorialised it in his longest (and unfinished) poem "The Dance".
 Around this time, also at her prompting, Larkin learnt to drive and bought a car – his first, a Singer Gazelle.
 Meanwhile, Monica Jones, whose parents had died in 1959, bought a holiday cottage in Haydon Bridge, near Hexham, which she and Larkin visited regularly.
 His poem "Show Saturday" is a description of the 1973 Bellingham show in the North Tyne valley.

 In 1964, following the publication of The Whitsun Weddings, Larkin was the subject of an edition of the arts programme Monitor, directed by Patrick Garland.
 The programme, which shows him being interviewed by fellow poet John Betjeman in a series of locations in and around Hull, allowed Larkin to play a significant part in the creation of his own public persona; one he would prefer his readers to imagine.

 In 1968, Larkin was offered the OBE, which he declined.
-Later in life he accepted the offer of being made a Companion of Honour.
+Later in life he accepted the offer of being made a Member of the Order of the Companions of Honour.
+In 1976, the Hamburg-based Alfred Toepfer Foundation awarded Larkin its annual Shakespeare Prize in recognition of his life's work.